Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

 1.Global Routing - The input to global router is a floorplan that includes the locations of all fixed and flexible blocks.
 It generates a loose layout for each net .Assign a list of routing region to each net and without specifying the actual layout of wires .

-2.Detailed Routing- Find the actual geometry of each net with in the assigned routing region
+2.Detailed Routing- Find the actual geometry of each net with in the assigned routing region.

 To run routing in OpenLANE execute the command

     run_routing

+ROUTING_STRATEGY (0 to 3) uses Triton-13 engine (faster runtime)

+ROUTING_STRATEGY (14) uses Triton-14 engine (better DRCs, but more runtime)

  We can invoke the magic window  and see the result.

  ![](https://github.com/Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/blob/main/images/route4.PNG)